-- The study cohort should be well-defined. - Note that medical records accessed for patients found to be ineligible still count toward the total number of approved participants, even if cases are not used in the final analysis. - Detail the procedures used to identify and screen participants who meet eligibility criteria. - Are participants identified through an honest broker process, manual chart review, physician referral, departmental databases, or a combination of these sources? - An aggregate number of participants matching study inclusion criteria can be provided through the OSUWMC or centralized CCC repository honest broker processes (e.g., Total Cancer Care, Hematology Tissues Bank), Slicer Dicer, or Deep 6 AI to assess feasibility for grants, protocol enrollment projections, and justification for participant numbers. - If participants are identified from an existing research database, include the OSU study or IRB number for that database protocol. - Vulnerable patient populations that may need to be excluded from research include minors, patients with impaired decision-making abilities, and prisoners. - If patient controls are used for comparison, what are the criteria for this group, and will the same or additional data elements be collected from them?
+- The study cohort should be well-defined. - Detail the procedures used to identify and screen patients who meet eligibility criteria.

+- Are participants identified through an honest broker process, manual chart review, physician referral, departmental databases, or a combination of these sources? - An aggregate number of participants matching the study inclusion criteria can be provided through the OSUWMC or centralized CCC repository (e.g., Total Cancer Care, Hematology Tissue Bank) honest broker processes, Slicer Dicer, or Deep 6 AI to assess feasibility for grants, protocol enrollment projections, and justification for participant numbers. - If participants are identified from an existing research database, include the OSU study number or IRB number for the database protocol. - Vulnerable patient populations that may need to be excluded from research include minors, patients with impaired decision-making ability, prisoners, and patients that are pregnant or planning to become pregnant. - If patient controls are used for comparison, what are the criteria for this group, and will the same or additional data elements be collected from them?

-Waiver of Consent Process and Full Waiver of HIPAA Research Authorization:
+Partial Waiver of HIPAA Research Authorization: